 But Adam and Eve later had loving, consensual sex on their own.
 The product of their union was an enlightened boy whom they named “Seth” after the son of the heavenly Adam.

 Yaldabaoth couldn’t bear the fact that there were now three beings in his creation who were enlightened and superior to him.
 He forced Adam, Eve, and Seth to drink the “water of forgetfulness” so that they would lose their gnosis.
 But the capacity to revive gnosis lay dormant within them; Yaldabaoth wasn’t capable of expunging it completely.
 And their spiritual descendants among mankind remain capable of regaining that saving illumination.
 All they need is a savior, Christ, to reveal it to them as he did for their first ancestors.

-As the title “Secret Book of John” implies, this story was meant to serve as a “prequel” to the Gospel of John.
+As the title “Secret Book of John” implies, this story was meant to serve as an addition to the Gospel of John – specifically, a prequel.
 In terms of plot, it sets the stage, and in terms of theology, it provides a context for understanding John’s gospel through a Gnostic lens.
 The same can be said of the relationship between the various versions of the Gnostic creation myth and the shared Christian story of Jesus’s life more broadly.

 But the creation myth was also a story of central importance to the Gnostics as a standalone tale in its own right.
 It bound the Gnostic communities together as distinct communities and illustrated some of the key concepts in the Gnostic worldview, such as gnosis and anticosmicism.
 And as a myth, it did so with a verve and poignancy that bare, conceptual discourse can’t muster.

 Turner, John D., and Marvin Meyer.
 2008.
 “The Secret Book of John.”
 In The Nag Hammadi Scriptures.
 Edited by Marvin Meyer.
 HarperOne. p.
 108-109.

 Ibid. p.
 114, footnote 40.